 Top center and right: skyscrapers in Chicago, Illinois use step backs to reduce bulk.
 Bottom left: The Pompidou Centre in Paris, France uniquely moved its HVAC mechanical equipment to the exterior of the building, shifting the focus from the size of the structure to the normally hidden ventilation system.

 Left: due to it's placement behind the sidewalk, the bus shelter outside Lewis and Clark High School provides a transition in architecture thereby lessening the bulk of the school building.
 Right: the window placement and accents create symmetry and texture.
 The smaller shapes created by the window accents function to lessen the overall bulk.

-D-2 Design a Well-proportioned and Unified Building/Structure/Site

-Compose the massing and organize the publicly accessible interior and exterior spaces to create a well-proportioned building/structure that exhibits a coherent conformance with the original parti.
+D-2 Design a Well-proportioned and Unified Building/Structure/Site Compose the massing and organize the publicly accessible interior and exterior spaces to create a well-proportioned building/structure that exhibits a coherent conformance with the original parti.
+Anne: Include some of our Mayor's Urban Design Award recipient projects.

+Clarification

 Design the architectural elements and finish details to create a unified building/structure, so that all components appear integral to the whole.

+Key Points: